algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/assembly.md

 }
 ```

 I personally don't remember the last time I used them in a non-educational context.
 In general, switch statements are equivalent to a sequence of "if, else if, else if, else if…" and so on, and for this reason many languages don't even have them in the first place.
-But nontheless, such control flow structures are important for implementing parsers, interpreters and other state machines, which are often comprised of a single `while (true)` loop and a `switch (state)` statement inside.
+But nonetheless, such control flow structures are important for implementing parsers, interpreters and other state machines, which are often comprised of a single `while (true)` loop and a `switch (state)` statement inside.

 When we have control over the range of values that the variable can take, we can use the following trick utilizing computed jumps.
 Instead of making $n$ conditional branches, we can create a *branch table* that contains pointers / offsets to possible jump locations, and then just index it with the `state` variable taking values in the $[0, n)$ range.